swcarpentry/shell-novice/episodes/03-create.md

 > > $ rm: remove regular file 'thesis/quotations.txt'?
 > > ```
 > > {: .language-bash}
-> > The -i option will prompt before every removal.
+> > The `-i` flag will prompt before every removal.
 > > The Unix shell doesn't have a trash bin, so all the files removed will disappear forever.
-> > By using the -i flag, we have the chance to check that we are deleting only the files that we want to remove.
+> > By using the `-i` flag, we have the chance to check that we are deleting only the files that we want to remove.
 > {: .solution}
 {: .challenge}